dwalleck/WsdlExMachina/README.md

 - `src/WsdlExMachina.Cli.Generator`: Command-line tool for generating code
 - `test/WsdlExMachina.Parser.Tests`: Tests for the parser
 - `test/WsdlExMachina.CSharpGenerator.Tests`: Tests for the code generator
-- `examples`: Example code showing how to use the generated code

 ## License